 Your listings are set up.
 Your properties' titles are enticing, you spent hours crafting the perfect description, and you're using a dynamic pricing tool.
 But you aren't gaining the number of inquiries you were hoping for.
 So what's wrong?

 The first photo a traveler will see of your vacation rental is your listing thumbnail.
-That tiny thumbnail offers a little glimpse of your property—a mere sliver of a peek to convince a guest that your place is worth their time to look at.
+That tiny thumbnail offers a quick glimpse of your property - a mere sliver of a peek to convince a guest that your property is worth their time to consider.
 If they don’t like it, they will move on to the next one.

 How do you make a traveler want to click?

 1. Less is more

 Less is best when it comes to your thumbnail.
 Inspire a traveler to want to learn more.
 Take a peek at this cabin in Colorado: Snow, trees, cabin, and a beautiful sky.
 Simple.
 Striking.
 The warm lights at dusk draw you into the photo—and into the listing itself.

 By reducing the photo to as few elements as possible, a traveler will be able to better register the thumbnail in his brain.

 Another thumbnail with just a few elements: water, sand, trees, and sky.
 Additionally, using the compositional element of leading lines, the sand and waves begin in the foreground and lead you into the photo.